tsw-apropos/arcmarxantoolbox/readme.md

 ### How to Cite use of the arcmarxan Toolbox

-Trevor Wiens arcmarxan Toolbox, Version 2.0.3.
+Trevor Wiens ArcMarxan Toolbox, Version 2.0.3.